 4 hours in….
 My entire top is drenched with sweat.
 I have never sweated this much, I can even ring it out.
 So gross.
 Shaun and I had also now drank half the water supply for the whole 4 days.

-I kept asking Puk if we were nearly there, and he kept saying it’s just around the next corner.
-He kept lying to me for about another hour.
-Eventually, we started to see signs that humanity was near.
+I kept asking Puk if we were nearly there, and he kept saying it’s ‘just around the next corner’.
+It wasn’t, and amusingly for him and Shaun, he kept lying to me for about another hour!
+Eventually though, we started to see signs that humanity was near.
 The bamboo plants, many had been chopped.
 And on the mountain opposite us, Puk pointed out to us people hunting.

 We eventually made it.
 We were led down a little steep hill to the village and down to the chiefs house, where we would be staying.
 It was an honour to stay with the chief, we met him and his wife, his parents, and his 2 children.
 A small boy and a baby girl.

 The ladies in the village wore beautiful Akha clothing.
 Only the men could speak a bit of Laos, so they were the only ones we could communicate with through Puk.
 The family had the biggest house in the village, with 2 floors.
 We were shown our room upstairs where we would sleep on some mats on the floor.